Flavor-Changing Non-Global Logarithms: Looking Towards an All-Orders Subtractive Flavor Algorithm

-where (so) denotes the strongly-ordered limit.
+The first term on the right represents no new quark flavor resolved as $p_{\perp,\text{cut}}$ is decreased, while the second term describes the gluon flavor cross section lost by a newly resolved non-global $q\bar q$ pair in the interval $[p_{\perp,\text{cut}}-\delta p_\perp,p_{\perp,\text{cut}}]$.
+This follows from differentiating Eq.~\ref{eq:nglxsecso}.
+The solution of the resulting differential equation for gluon flavor with unresolved quarks split across the jet boundary is

+where $\sigma_{pp\to g}^{(0)}$ is the cross section for gluon jet flavor at the high scale $\mu$.
 Next, according to our prescription of subtractive jet flavor, we must subtract the non-global logarithm contribution to all orders.
 With these approximations, the non-global contribution is

 Note that we must subtract off the first term of the exponential because that configuration has no emitted soft quarks and therefore also no non-global logarithms.

 With these results, we then take the difference and the limit that $p_{\perp,\text{cut}}\to 0$.
 The subtractive jet flavor in this limit to all orders simplifies dramatically: